Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 }

-It must be used grid-column and Grid-Row to position elements on the grid.
+You should use grid-column and grid-row to position elements in the grid.

-Grid Lines: Understand that elements can be placed and aligned using numbered grid lines or names.
+Grid Lines: Understand that elements can be placed and aligned using numbered or named grid lines.

 .item {